Leysin

 Type of village: Hotels

-A little history: Before telling you the story of the installation of Club Méditerranée in Leysin, I did not want to ignore the history of this Vaudois village perched at an altitude of 1200 meters which benefits from both a beautiful view of the Dents du Midi and an exceptional climate.
-You understand why Club Méditerranée was able to find in Leysin the ideal conditions to install 4 of its villages
+A little background: Before telling you the story of Club Med's arrival in Leysin, I wanted to mention the history of this Vaud village perched at an altitude of 1200 meters, which boasts both a beautiful view of the Dents du Midi mountains and an exceptional climate.
+You can understand, then, why Club Med found the ideal conditions in Leysin to establish four of its resorts

-It was in the mid-18th century, thanks to medicine and the emerging climatology, that Leysin, a mountain village difficult to access, began to prosper.
-Thomas Malthus, an English political economist, wrote a report indicating that people living in this village had a significantly longer lifespan than those living further down the valley.
+It was in the mid-18th century, thanks to medicine and the nascent field of climatology, that Leysin, a remote mountain village, began to prosper.
+Thomas Malthus, an English political economist, wrote a report indicating that the inhabitants of this small town had a significantly longer lifespan than those living further down the valley.
 According to him, the climate was healthier.
-Until 1896, Leysin was difficult to access, and it was only from this period that the road and a small rack railway up from Aigle were opened.
+Until 1896, Leysin remained difficult to access, and it was only then that a road and a small cog railway running up from Aigle were opened.

-In 1903, Dr. Roller came up with the idea of using the sun to cure patients with bone tuberculosis (pulmonary tuberculosis, which was also treated later).
-He chose Leysin because of its mild climate and the length of annual sunshine to open spas and expose patients as much as possible to the sun and calm.
-The number of available beds increased from 120 beds at the Grand Hotel to more than 1,150 beds scattered throughout the clinics and 37 sanatoriums built over the years for the purpose.
-The discovery of antibiotics for the treatment of tuberculosis in the 1950s sounded the death knell for sanatoriums.
+In 1903, Dr. Roller conceived the idea of using sunlight to treat patients with bone tuberculosis (pulmonary tuberculosis, also treated, came later).
+He chose Leysin, thanks to its mild climate and abundant sunshine, to establish spas and expose patients to as much sun and tranquility as possible.
+The number of available beds increased from 120 at the Grand Hotel to over 1,150 beds spread across clinics and the 37 sanatoriums built over the years specifically for this purpose.
+The discovery of antibiotics for treating tuberculosis in the 1950s spelled the end for the sanatoriums.
 Some were demolished, others converted into hotels for tourists.
-It was precisely at this time that the Club Méditerranée entered the scene.
+It was precisely during this period that Club Med entered the scene.

 1955 Jean Pierre BECRET discovers Leysin

-The story begins at the beginning of 1955.
-A few GMs asked the Club to open snow villages.
-Jean Pierre Becret was commissioned by Gérard Blitz to prospect.
+The story begins in early 1955.
+A few members of the Club asked the organization to open snow villages.
+Jean Pierre Becret was tasked by Gérard Blitz with scouting locations.
 He had no idea what to look for.
-The club only knew tents at that time and was only just beginning to set up huts in Corfu.
-Hotels without water in the rooms and military barracks did not interest him.
-Through a GM, he met at the last minute Mr. Tissot, whom he met in Lausanne with Robert Metraux, then representing the club at the Geneva office.
+At that time, the club only knew about tents and was just beginning to set up cabins in Corfu.
+Hotels without running water in the rooms and military barracks held no interest for them.
+Through a member of the Club, he made the last-minute acquaintance of Mr. Tissot, whom he met in Lausanne in the company of Robert Metraux, then the club's representative at the Geneva office.

-Mr. Tissot informed his two interlocutors that he had four hotels (three in the city and the last one isolated) that might be suitable.
-The buildings in question were former disused sanatoriums that no longer had any commercial value, he added.
+Mr. Tissot informed his two contacts that he had four hotels (three in the city and the last one isolated) that might be suitable.
+The buildings in question were former sanatoriums, now disused and with no commercial value, he added.

-Back in Paris, Jean Pierre BECRET, during a debriefing organized with Gérard BLITZ, shows the photos taken during his mission and says to the latter:
+Back in Paris, during a debriefing organized with Gérard BLITZ, Jean Pierre BECRET showed the photos taken during his mission and said to the latter:

-"Look quickly because we won't take any of this.
-We'll take something from a tuberculosis station whose name I've forgotten."
+"Look quickly because we won't be taking any of this.
+We're going to take something from a tuberculosis sanatorium whose name I've forgotten."

-It was on this agreement made in Lausanne that Leysin entered the 1956 Trident.
+It was on the basis of this agreement made in Lausanne that Leysin entered the Trident 1956.

-For 46 years, Leysin and the Club shared a love story.
-In 2002, the story ended and the Club left Leysin.
-The elimination of loss-making areas and the move upmarket made this decision.
+For 46 years, Leysin and the Club shared a love affair.
+In 2002, the story ended, and the Club left Leysin.
+The elimination of loss-making facilities and the move upmarket led to this decision.

 The 4 villages

-Club Méditerranée has occupied up to four separate hotels.
-It all began with Les Chamois in 1956, the most remote of the club's hotels in Leysin.
-Over time, the Club moved to the majestic Mont Blanc, located opposite the Feydey train station, to the Chamossaire, renamed Charleston by the Club, and to the Belvédère.
+Club Med has occupied up to four separate hotels.
+It all began with Les Chamois in 1956, the most remote of the hotels the club occupied in Leysin.
+Over time, the Club established itself at the majestic Mont Blanc, located opposite the Feydey train station, at Le Chamossaire (renamed Charleston by the Club), and at Le Belvédère

-The winter 1966/67 issue of the Trident featured the four villages.
-This would be the last issue to feature them all.
-The following year, the Hôtel des Chamois was no longer featured.
+The winter 1966/67 issue of Le Trident features all four villages.
+This will be the last issue to include them.
+The following year, the Hôtel des Chamois is no longer featured.

-List of Club Méditerranée hotels in Leysin classified by year
+List of Club Med hotels in Leysin, sorted by year

-Each hotel has an annex village which is used for overbooking GMs but also to accommodate GOs.
+Each hotel has an annex village used for overbooking guests (GMs) and also to house the GOs (Gentils Organisateurs).

 – La Tour Mayen for the Chamois.

-– La Pyrole for the Belvédère (to be shared with the chamois).
-Its manager is Odette PHILIPPOFF (Dimitri's wife).
-La Pyrole was quickly abandoned due to its geographical position.
+– La Pyrole for the Belvédère (shared with the Chamois).
+Its manager is Odette Philippoff (Dimitri's wife).
+La Pyrole was quickly abandoned due to its location.

 – Les Mélèzes for the Charleston.
 Les Mélèzes is used as the headquarters of the general administrator for all the villages.
-The first is Robert LANQUETIN.
+The first was Robert Lanquetin.

 Saturday, December 4, 1971:

 During the afternoon, the Montreux casino was engulfed in flames.
 A violent fire was accidentally started by a spectator during a Frank Zappa concert.
-The fire completely destroyed the establishment despite the number of engines and firefighters deployed to control the blaze.
-It was also on this day that the Charleston went up in smoke.
-The fire broke out around 10 a.m. in one of the workshops near which some finishing work, particularly torch welding, was taking place.
-The 71/72 winter season had not yet begun, so the Charleston was empty of any occupants.
-Luckily!
+The fire completely destroyed the establishment despite the numerous fire engines and firefighters deployed to control the blaze.
+It was also on this day that the Charleston went up in flames.
+The fire broke out around 10:00 a.m. in one of the workshops, near which some finishing work, including torch welding, was taking place.
+As the 1971/72 winter season had not yet begun, the Charleston was empty.
+A stroke of luck!

 The Mont Blanc would be renamed the Charleston.